arvigeus/AZ-204/Exercises/Create a backend API/README.md

    | Description           | Automatically populated                               | Provide an optional description of the API.                                                                                                                                                           |
    | API URL suffix        | _conference_                                          | The suffix is appended to the base URL for the API management service.
 API Management distinguishes APIs by their suffix and therefore the suffix must be unique for every API for a given publisher. |

-## Configure the backend settings
+## Configure the API settings

-The `Demo Conference API` is created and a backend needs to be specified.
+The _Demo Conference API_ is created.
+Configure the API settings.

-1. Select **Settings** in the blade to the right and enter `https://conferenceapi.azurewebsites.net/` in the **Web service URL** field.
+1. Select **Settings** in the blade to the right.

+1. Confirm that `https://conferenceapi.azurewebsites.net/` is in the **Web service URL** field.

 1. Deselect the **Subscription required** checkbox.